farismnrr/Kalimba-MIDI-Player/README.md

 13. Open the 'keylimba' application.
 14. Tap the three lines in the bottom right corner of the app.
 15. Select 'Tines' and slide to set it to 21 Tines (required).

+Python installation can be done via this [link](https://apps.microsoft.com/store/detail/python-311/9NRWMJP3717K?hl=id-id&gl=id).

+**Note:**
-**Note:** This application is currently not compatible with Kalimbas having fewer than 21 Tines.
+1. This application is currently not compatible with Kalimbas having fewer than 21 Tines.
+2. Python must be installed before running the program.

 ## Installation